translation, NOVEMBER @translate.google.com from Irish

 WHAT TO DO IN THE EVENT SANTA CLAUS (SINTERKLAAS) CHOOSES TO BE ONESELF DRESSED FOR HALLOWEEN!?!

 DAMN CREEKERS®!
-DID Y’ALL SEE THE FULL HARVEST MOON SET AT SUNRISE?
-WOW, WHAT A SUN MOON WE SAW, THAT WAS TOTALLY WICKED!
-LOOKING FORWARD TO IT COMING BACK AROUND THIS EVENING.
+DID Y’ALL SEE THE FULL HARVEST MOON SET AT SUNRISE last year, I wonder what it’s going to look like this year?
+WOW, WHAT A SUN MOON WE SAW (LOL saw when), THAT WAS TOTALLY WICKED!
+LOOKING FORWARD TO IT COMING BACK AROUND again this year and all the years to come.